What does it mean when a person is irrational?

 - Actively listen.
 You need to find out what is the cause of their dissonance.
 Summarize their words and look for agreement.

 - Never disagree.
 Disagreement with their words will cause further dissonance and will reactivate system 1.

 - Change location.
 Move them to a place where they cannot hurt themselves or anyone else.

 - Bridge the gap.
-Change the perspective, making easier to accept by providing them justifications towards the belief they have of their self.
+Change the perspective, making it easier to accept by providing them justifications towards the belief they have of themself.

 - Rinse and Repeat until calm.